 Skip to Main Content

-A gondolier steers a gondola with passengers down a narrow canal between tall brick buildings in Venice, Italy.
+A gondolier in a striped shirt guides a gondola through a narrow canal lined with brick buildings in Venice, Italy.

 Italy